MITHaystack/science-casestudies/geo/insar/simulator/README.md

 # DInSAR Simulator

 These notebooks illustrate how to simulate synthetic interferograms for the study of surface deformations.
-The simulation relies on mimicking the scene that lead to those interferograms: a satellite passes over an area, sends a radar wave to the ground, and record the reflected signal.
+The simulation relies on mimicking the scene that leads to those interferograms: a satellite passes over an area, sends a radar wave to the ground, and records the reflected signal.
 Each notebook details different features of the simulation process:

-- [DInSAR_Simulator_Deformation_Models.ipynb](https://github.com/MITHaystack/science-casestudies/blob/master/geo/insar/simulator/DInSAR_Simulator_Deformation_Models.ipynb) presents several analytical models to simulate surface deformation from given sources.
+- [DInSAR_Simulator_Deformation_Models.ipynb](https://github.com/MITHaystack/science-casestudies/blob/master/geo/insar/simulator/DInSAR_Simulator_Deformation_Models.ipynb) presents several analytical models to simulate the surface deformation due to a given source.

 - [DInSAR_Simulator_Topography.ipynb](https://github.com/MITHaystack/science-casestudies/blob/master/geo/insar/simulator/DInSAR_Simulator_Topography.ipynb) presents several ways to introduce the topographic component of an interferogram.